Dans-labs/datatags-service/README.md

 ### <a name="datatags-service-docker"></a>Dockerizing the DataTags Service
 DataTags Recommendation Service Tool has a simple ["Dockerfile"](https://docs.docker.com/reference/builder/) file format that it uses to specify the "layers" of the DataTags Recommendation Service Tool image.
-Although this Dockerfile is very simple, it is all you need to run the DataTags Recommendation Service Toolwithout garnish: just Java and a JAR file.
+Although this Dockerfile is very simple, it is all you need to run the DataTags Recommendation Service Tool without garnish: just Java and a JAR file.<br/>
+To run DataTags Recommendation Service Tool via Docker, just type

+    docker run -d -p 8888:8888 --name dtrs ekoindarto/dts:latest

+### <a name="datatags-kubernetes"></a>Kubernetes
+### <a name="datatags-demo"></a>Demo
 ### <a name="datatags-connection"></a>Connection to DataTag Service

 ### <a name="datatags-dataverse"></a>Connection to DataTag Service